aws/aws-cdk/packages/@aws-cdk/aws-batch/README.md

 and simplifies the planning, scheduling, and executions of your batch workloads.
 Batch achieves this through four different resources:

 * ComputeEnvironments: Contain the resources used to execute Jobs
-* JobDefinitions: Defines a type of Job that can be submitted
+* JobDefinitions: Define a type of Job that can be submitted
-* JobQueues: Routes waiting Jobs to ComputeEnvironments
+* JobQueues: Route waiting Jobs to ComputeEnvironments
 * SchedulingPolicies: Applied to Queues to control how and when Jobs exit the JobQueue and enter the ComputeEnvironment

 `ComputeEnvironment`s can be managed or unmanaged.
 Batch will automatically provision EC2 Instances in a managed `ComputeEnvironment` and will